sserver224/XInput-Bass-Vibrator/README.md

 Response curve may be too strict

-Less bass may be captured if more controllers are connected
+Adding more controllers may decrease responsiveness and/or increase latency

 # How to pair controllers from popular consoles to your PC